What is a Lumpectomy?

-Lumpectomy is a surgery to remove cancer from the breast.
-Unlike mastectomy, lumpectomy removes only the tumor and a small rim of normal tissue around it.
+A lumpectomy is a surgery to remove cancer from the breast.
+Unlike a mastectomy, a lumpectomy removes only the tumor and a small rim of normal tissue around it.
 It leaves most of the breast skin and tissue in place.

-Lumpectomy is also called breast conserving surgery, partial mastectomy and wide excision.
+A lumpectomy is also called a breast-conserving surgery, a partial mastectomy or a wide excision.

 Radiation therapy after lumpectomy

-Radiation therapy is usually given after lumpectomy to get rid of any cancer cells that might be left in or around the breast.
+Radiation therapy is usually given after a lumpectomy to get rid of any cancer cells that might be left in the breast.
 These cells are too small to see on mammograms or other imaging tests, or to measure with lab tests.

 Radiation therapy can lower the risk of :